lmxy0212/Younique.XR/README.md

 Younique highlights a versatile pipeline for XR applications, combining environment reconstruction, intuitive interactions, and AR revisitation.
 While focused on Ikebana, the system’s approach has broad potential for cultural art practices, skill-based learning, and immersive education, paving the way for engaging XR experiences across diverse domains.

-## Update
-We're currently developing our MVP, an immersive virtual experience centered around the art of ikebana.
-We believe that this XR project offers complex interactions that traditional media can't easily replicate.
-To bring this vision to life, we've digitized a physical space using 3D scanning technology, turning it into a virtual environment where users can interact with 3D scanned flowers.
-Participants use a VR headset to arrange these flowers, crafting their own ikebana creations.
-Afterwards, they can explore and interact with their floral designs in augmented reality, making the experience even more engaging.

 ## Build with

 ### **Unity 2022.3.21f1** | **StandardRP** | **GraphicAPI-DX12**